Hoosier National Guard leader honors doc for long-term care facility efforts

 |0

-This work, Hoosier National Guard leader honors doc for long-term care facility efforts, by MSG Jeff Lowry, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Hoosier National Guard leader honors doc for long-term care facility efforts, by SGT Jonah Alvarez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT